MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 #### Microsoft Defender for Office 365 P1

 Microsoft Defender for Office 365 P1 includes Exchange Online Protection (EOP), which are included in Microsoft 365 E3.
 EOP helps protect your email and collaboration tools from phishing, impersonation, and other threats.
-Use these to configure anti-malware, anti-spam, and anti-phishing protection:
+Use these resources to configure anti-malware, anti-spam, and anti-phishing protection:

 - [EOP overview ](/microsoft-365/security/office-365-security/eop-about)
 - [Preset security policies ](/microsoft-365/security/office-365-security/preset-security-policies)